DIKU-EDU/kudos/docs/index.rst

 Since kernel programming generally involves a lot of synchronization issues, a course on concurrent programming is recommended to be taken later on.
-One good book in this field is the book by Andrews [Andrews]_.
-These issues are also handled in the operating systems books by Stallings and Tanenbaum, but the approach is different.
+One good book in this field is [Andrews]_.
+These issues are also handled in the operating systems books cited above, but the approach is different.

 How to Use This Documentation
 *****************************